Mayor Emanuel Meets with Inaugural Class of Chicago Economics Growth Fellows

 Chicago Mayor Rahm Emanuel met today with the inaugural class of Fellows on loan from Chicago area companies to support implementation of Chicago’s Plan for Economic Growth and Jobs (PEGJ).
 This month, Fellows began their full-time, three-to-six-month commitment working with World Business Chicago (WBC) on launching initiatives from PEGJ’s ten transformative strategies.

-“I am grateful to our business community for lending us some of their top talent to help shape Chicago’s economic development,” said Mayor Emanuel.
+“I am grateful to our business community for lending1 us some of their top talent to help shape Chicago’s economic development,” said Mayor Emanuel.
 “This inaugural class brings new resources and knowledge to accelerate the Plan’s key economic growth initiatives, which are essential for Chicago to compete in the global economy.”

 The first round of Fellows and the strategies they will implement include (full bios below):